obierozipporah/vunoh-diaspora-connect-ai/README.md

 ## How It Helps the User
 By transitioning from informal chats to an AI-driven platform, diaspora customers gain reliability and transparency.
 Instead of wondering if a relative completed an errand or if money reached the right person, the user submits a straightforward request and receives a structured task with a clear audit trail, risk assessment, and tracking code.
 This ensures that sending money, hiring local services, and verifying important documents are handled professionally and accountably.

+# Decisions I made and why
+## AI Tools Used
+I used the Google Gemini API (gemini-2.5-flash) as the core AI Brain for the application because of its speed and its strong ability to reliably output structured JSON data.
+During development, I also used Gemini as a coding assistant to help scaffold the initial Django file structure and to brainstorm CSS grid layouts for the frontend dashboard.

+## System Prompt Engineering and Risk Scoring
+When I first built the prompt, the AI got lazy and started anchoring to the first intent on my list by categorizing everything as send_money.
+To fix this, I engineered the prompt to include strict conditional rules.
+Furthermore, I wrapped the user's input in a clear label before sending it to the API so the AI knew exactly what it was analyzing.
+For risk scoring, I baked the diaspora context directly into the prompt instructions.
+The AI was instructed to output an integer from 0 to 100 based on specific rules where land title verifications trigger a high risk due to the frequency of property fraud, while standard errands default to a low risk.

+## Overriding an AI Suggestion
+While building the Employee Dashboard, my AI coding assistant initially suggested keeping the customer input form and the dashboard on a single, unified page, and using a simple expanding accordion row to show task details.
+I overrode this suggestion entirely.
+I decided to separate the customer-facing input and the employee-facing dashboard into two distinct HTML pages to better reflect a real-world separation of concerns.
+Additionally, I scrapped the accordion rows and built a custom two-column CSS Grid layout with a dedicated side panel for task details, as it looks much more professional and is easier for an employee to read.

+## A Technical Hurdle I Resolved
+Midway through development, the application crashed with a ModuleNotFoundError and a 404 NOT_FOUND error when trying to communicate with the Gemini API.
+I discovered that Google had completely deprecated the old google.generativeai Python SDK and removed the gemini-1.5-flash model.
+To resolve this, I had to uninstall the old package, install the new google-genai SDK, and completely refactor my backend logic in llm_client.py.
+I updated the code to use the new genai.Client syntax, implemented GenerateContentConfig to force the JSON response formatting, and upgraded the model string to the currently supported gemini-2.5-flash.
+This got the system back online and parsing requests perfectly.